AlzyWelzy/TodoList/README.md

 - **Mark Todos as Completed:** You can mark a task as completed by clicking the checkbox next to it.
 The completed tasks will be crossed out for easy identification.

-- **Delete Completed Todos:** If you no longer need a completed task, you can click the checkbox again to unmark it, and then click the "Delete" button to remove it from your list.
+- **Delete Completed Todos:** If you wish to remove completed tasks from the list, you can do so by checking the checkbox for the completed task.
+It will disappear from the list.

 ## How to Use